mariomka/regex-benchmark/README.md

 Measures how long it takes to find and count non-overlapping occurrences.

 Isn't a Holy Grail of the regex benchmarks.
-It can be helpful for choosing a language but it's not only about performance, each language has his engine and offers different features (like UTF support, backreferences, capturing groups...)
+It can be helpful for choosing a language but it's not only about performance, each language has its engine and offers different features (like UTF support, backreferences, capturing groups...)

 ## Input text